rrvt/pp/pp/README.md

 ##Updates

+### Update 4/15/22

+Big adventure in February when I started moving to a new Win11 and Visual Studio 2022.
+I now feel that this version is working in the new environment.
+There were several changes made to the app in order to compile properly on VS22.

 ### Update 01/31/22

 Updates to the library, mostly about the toolbar, but also NewAllocator, and a minor addition to